-Zwift racing is fast becoming a cycling discipline all its own.
-While fitness is a major factor, more riders than ever are jumping in and realizing they need to learn new lingo, strategies, and game-specific facts to product top results.
+While fitness is a major factor in Zwift racing success, more riders than ever are jumping in and realizing they need to learn new lingo, strategies, and game-specific facts to produce top results.

 The 5 Intermediate Zwift Racing Tips post received a lot of good feedback, so here’s a follow-up with four more tips.